Configure proxy settings for Azure Local, version 23H2

 Before you begin to configure proxy settings, make sure that:

-• You have access to an Azure Stack HCI cluster for which you want to configure the proxy settings.
-You also have the local administrator credentials to access the servers in your Azure Stack HCI cluster.
+- You have access to an Azure Local for which you want to configure the proxy settings.
+You also have the local administrator credentials to access the machines in your Azure Local.

 Here are some important considerations to keep in mind before you configure proxy settings:

-• We don't support authenticated proxies using username and password due to security constraints.
+- Authenticated proxies using username and password aren't supported due to security constraints.

-• If you're using SSL inspection in your proxy, you need to bypass the required Azure Stack HCI and its components (Arc Resource Bridge, Azure Kubernetes Service (AKS), etc.) outbound URLs.
+- If you're using SSL inspection in your proxy, you need to bypass the required Azure Local and its components (Arc Resource Bridge, Azure Kubernetes Service (AKS), etc.) outbound URLs.

 Configure proxy settings for WinInet

-To configure the proxy settings for the Azure Stack HCI operating system, run the following PowerShell command as administrator on each server in the cluster:
+To configure the proxy settings for the Azure Stack HCI operating system, run the following PowerShell command as administrator on each machine in the system:

-1. Connect to the server in your Azure Stack HCI cluster via Remote Desktop Protocol (RDP) and open a PowerShell session.
+Connect to Azure Local via Remote Desktop Protocol (RDP) and open a PowerShell session.

 The parameters are described in the following table: